 I even use it for savory snacks and appetizers, like this rustic flatbread topped with figs and blue cheese.

 I love the simplicity of this apple tartlet — it looks like something a pastry pro might make, but it’s really easy to put together.

 My favorite dough is an all-butter puff pastry that’s available frozen in many grocery stores, but use whatever dough is your favorite.

-The only real project with this recipe is making the caramel, which can be made days – and up to 2 weeks – ahead.
-It just needs to be warmed to a pourable consistency just before serving.
+The only real project involved with this recipe is making the caramel sauce, which can be made days – and up to 2 weeks – ahead.

 Yield 4 tartlets